tmpim/casket-docs/docs/basicauth.md

 -   **realm** identifies the protection partition; it is optional and cannot be repeated.
 Realms are used to specify the space in which the protection applies.
 This can be convenient for user agents that are configured to remember authentication details (which is most browsers).
+-   **exclude** <NewInCasket version="v1.2.10" /> is a list of paths to exclude from protection.
+This is useful if you want to protect a directory but allow access to a specific file within it.
+Paths are relative to the protected path.
+    For example, if you want to protect `/secret` but allow access to `/secret/allowed.txt`, you would use `exclude allowed.txt`.
 -   **resources** is a list of files/directories to protect, one per line.

 ## Examples